 Use the -import command to import the certificate.
 The following command imports a trusted CA certificate into the test.jks keystore.
 It will create a new keystore if one does not exist.
+Allow keytool to prompt you for the password.

-keytool -import -alias aliasfortrustedcacert -trustcacerts -file trustedcafilename -keystore test.jks -storepass test123 keytool -certreq -alias test -sigalg "RSAwithSHA1" -file certreq_file -keypass test123 -storetype jks -keystore test.jks -storepass test123
+keytool -import -alias aliasfortrustedcacert -trustcacerts -file trustedcafilename -keystore test.jks keytool -certreq -alias test -sigalg "RSAwithSHA1" -file certreq\file -storetype jks -keystore test.jks